-Our approach to sustainability focuses on caring for the people within our company and the communities we act in, just as much as it focuses on our environmental impact
+Our approach to sustainability focuses equally on our environmental impact and on caring for all the people within our company and the communities where we act.

-The backbone of our success is built on employees and suppliers who are not only highly-skilled, but also well-motivated.
+The backbone of our success is built on employees and suppliers who are both highly-skilled and well-motivated.
 We’re constantly striving to offer the best possible working conditions for our people, while also accepting the social responsibility we bear beyond our own company.

 We source, produce, manufacture and market our products all over the world, and our expansive, international operations are reflected in the people we employ.
 We thrive on the different ethnic, cultural, religious, gender and age backgrounds of our employees – we want our products to be for all people, created by a diverse workforce.

-With almost 10,665 employees serving roughly 160 countries, doing business with other companies in other countries, with different cultures and customs, it’s vital that we have a common basis from which to work.
-This is where our Code of Conduct comes in: it is one of the most important elements of our Group-wide compliance program and has been key to enabling us to build our positive reputation with all the different people and businesses we work with.
+With more than 12,000 employees serving roughly 160 countries, doing business with other companies in other countries, with different cultures and customs, it’s vital that we have a common basis from which to work.
+This is where our Code of Conduct comes in.

-Like all companies that source, develop and manufacture products on a global scale, we’re faced with numerous challenges when it comes to ensuring the health and safety of all our employees
+Like all companies, we’re faced with numerous challenges when it comes to ensuring the health and safety of all our employees.

 We’re convinced that a zero-accident culture is achievable with an approach that is proactive rather than simply reactive:

-- clear actions to identify and correct unsafe conditions/actions
+- Clear strategies to identify and correct unsafe conditions/actions